jasonmar53/YT-Lee-Array-Real-Time-Display-Software/README.md

 function instead of ASCII allowing the MATLAB code to skip the conversion step.

-To optimize the CPU usage and time of the software tools, I implemented multiprocessing to split the tasks among 4 different CPUs and managed to reduce the computation time of 10 hours (roughly a full observing night of incoming data) data from 20-23 mins to 4 - 8 seconds.
+To optimize the CPU usage and time of the software tools, I implemented multiprocessing to split the tasks among 4 different CPUs and managed to reduce the computation time of 10 hours (roughly a full observing night of incoming data) of data from 20-23 mins to 4 - 8 seconds.

 PYQTGraph was used to graph the data points in real time.